-Depending on its age and what its doing, the average cat's heart beats 120 to nearly 200 beats per minute.
-As the cat's heart weakens and the animal is closer to dying, the heart rate drops dramatically to just a fraction of its normal rate.
-Near the end, there are longer and longer pauses between each individual beat, and the pattern becomes very irregular until the heart completely stops.
+Depending on its age and what it's doing, the average cat's heart beats 140 to 220 beats per minute.
+As the cat's heart weakens, and the animal is closer to dying, the heart rate drops dramatically to just a fraction of its normal rate.
+Near the end, there are longer, and longer pauses between each beat and the pattern becomes very irregular until the heart stops.

 A healthy cat takes an average of 20 to 30 breaths per minute.
 As the heart weakens, it's no longer able to pump the lungs efficiently.
 This means less oxygen is available in the bloodstream.
-This will initially cause rapid, labored breathing, but as fluid begins to pool in the lungs, the cat finds it more and more difficult to breathe.
+Initially, your cat will experience rapid, labored breathing, but as further organ failure occurs, respiration weakens and slows.
 Near the end, breaths are fewer and farther between until the animal is finally too weak to go on and stops breathing altogether.
 According to Home Pet Euthanasia of Southern California, you might also see agonal breathing.
 These breaths look like sudden spasms as your cat passes away.
 By the time agonal breathing occurs, the heart has often stopped, and your pet will no longer be conscious.

 Drop in Body Temperature

-As the heart rate drops, the body also begins to cool, especially the extremities.
-A dog normally feels extra warm when you touch him because his average temperature runs slightly above 100 degrees F and a person's average temperature is approximately 98.6 F. Once the cat's temperature reaches 98 F or lower, you can feel his temperature is lower just by resting your hand on him.
+As a cat's organs begin to fail, the body also cools, especially the extremities.
+A cat typically feels extra warm when you touch him because his average temperature runs between 100.0 and 102.5 degrees F and a person's average temperature is approximately 98.6 F. Once the cat's temperature reaches 98 F or lower, you can feel his temperature is lower just by resting your hand on him.

-When chronic renal failure is the cause of the cat's approaching death, toxins begin building up in the bloodstream.
-As a result, the cat's breath and body begin to smell bad.
+For several types of feline medical conditions, toxins begin building up in the bloodstream.
+Home to Heaven Hospice and Euthanasia Service reports the cat's breath and body begin to smell bad as a result.
 The longer the condition progresses, the worse the odor becomes.